flanksource/docs/mission-control/docs/integrations/flux/playbooks.md

 ### Just In Time (JIT) Access

-Just In Time playbooks provide a mechnism to grant users access to a namespace for a short space of time, this works by creating a new `Rolebinding` resource and inserting it into the kustomization resources, and then after the expiry window deleting the resources from git.
+Just In Time playbooks provide a mechanism to grant users access to a namespace for a short space of time, this works by creating a new `Rolebinding` resource and inserting it into the kustomization resources, and then after the expiry window deleting the resources from git.

 This approach provides a single audit trail of who has received access, and limits the need for the control plane to have direct access to update permissions.